ELISA Types: Direct, Indirect, Sandwich, Competitive, Multiplex ELISA

 Indirect ELISA

-For indirect ELISA, the antigen is immobilized similarly to direct ELISA.
+For indirect ELISA, the antigen is pre-coated similarly to direct ELISA.
 However, in this method, an unlabeled primary antibody specific to the antigen is added first.
 Then, a labeled secondary antibody that binds to the primary antibody is introduced.
 This amplifies the signal, increasing sensitivity.
 Indirect ELISA is versatile and widely used for detecting antibodies in serum.

 Advantages: